-Due to the termination of select Current Industrial Reports (CIR) by the Census Bureau, data on candy and confectionary products cannot be updated to 2011.
-The absence of data for candy and confectionary products is not critical in the Food Availability Data System since these products are represented by individual sugars and sweeteners (for example, cane and beat sugar).
+Due to the termination of select Current Industrial Reports (CIR) by the Census Bureau, data on candy & confectionary products can no longer be updated.
+The absence of data for candy & confectionary products is not critical in the Food Availability Data System since these products are represented by individual sugars and sweeteners (for example, cane and beat sugar).

 See Amber Waves article High-Fructose Corn Syrup Usage May be Leveling Off.

 Also see Amber Waves article (Behind the Data) Estimating Consumption of Caloric Sweeteners.

 Except for small quantities of coffee grown in Hawaii, the United States does not commercially grow coffee, tea, or cocoa.
 Thus, imports supply virtually all U.S. needs for these tropical products.
 Since stocks data for coffee, tea, and cocoa are no longer available, supply and disappearance tables for these items include only net changes in stock levels rather than estimated beginning and ending stock levels as previously shown.
 The net change in stocks is estimated as a residual.